Sigma Phi Delta: Fraternity flag

-The fraternity flag is 4' × 6' cotton bunting or nylon.
+The fraternity flag is 4 feet by 6 feet, made of cotton bunting or nylon.
 The design is black letters, bordered with white and a gold Castle on a red field.
 This is a standard flag, that is, read correctly from left to right on one side and in reverse on the other.

-Strategic partnerships
+Partnerships

 In 2015, Sigma Phi Delta and Alpha Omega Epsilon joined together to form a strategic partnership with the FIRST Robotics Competition in order to fulfill their respective mission to further Engineering Education.
 Together, they plan to advocate and promote career opportunities in STEM, within grades K–12 as well as higher education, build on existing STEM related programs, and seek ways to engage their memberships in FIRST Mentor/Coach opportunities as a means of workforce development, increased community involvement and/or encourage employees to give back to the communities where they live/work.
 Most Sigma Phi Delta chapters were already involved with their respective communities FIRST teams, but this further cements Sigma Phi Delta's object of further Engineering as a whole.